When to Look for a Project Manager to Hire

 Project management is a discipline that has been standardized and reinvented often throughout its history.
 Starting with Ford’s and Gantt’s theories and moving into a modern age of LEAN, Agile, and Scrum.
 A good project manager should be able to explain these concepts by heart.
 Even if they are not working with that particular methodology, good PMs should be able to show capability in running project management tasks such as:

 - Daily Standup – A meeting format of a brief daily meeting for the whole team.
-The intent of the standup is to elicit quick updates about the task performed, current plans, and if anything is blocking them.
+The intent of the standup is to elicit quick updates about the task performed, current plans, deliverables, and if anything is blocking them.

 - Sprint Planning – A meeting where you plan your next Sprint and involve the whole team in deciding and voting on how difficult each user story is, and what they think the team can achieve in the next sprint.